 In practice, foreigners can invest in electric power projects of up to 30MW only as joint ventures with locals and in hydroelectric and coal projects as joint ventures with the government in construction, operation and transfer projects.

-The national government has the power to grant electricity business permits to local and foreign investors for power projects with generation capacity of more than 30MW and all other energy projects connected to the national grid.
+The national government has the power to grant electricity business permits to local and foreign investors for power projects with a generation capacity of more than 30MW and all other energy projects connected to the national grid.

 Regional governments can approve and manage energy projects of up to 30MW connected to their regional and state networks.